MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 ---
 lab:
-    title: 'Finetune a language model for chat completion in the Azure AI Studio'
+    title: 'Fine-tune a language model for chat completion in the Azure AI Studio'
 ---

-# Finetune a language model for chat completion in the Azure AI Studio
+# Fine-tune a language model for chat completion in the Azure AI Studio

-In this exercise, you'll finetune a language model with the Azure AI Studio that you want to use for a custom copilot scenario.
+In this exercise, you'll fine-tune a language model with the Azure AI Studio that you want to use for a custom copilot scenario.

 > To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.
 Fill in the [registration form](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) to request access to Azure OpenAI models.